tvierling/koptional/README.md

 ## Design

-`Optional`, as far as the runtimee knows, doesn't exist.
+`Optional`, as far as the runtime knows, doesn't exist.
 The value (or lack of value) contained inside is simply the original object reference, or `null`.
 When compiled, `Optional` operations basically reduce down to the same operations you'd use on nullable values, inserting null checks